litmuschaos/litmus-docs/website/docs/agent-installation.md

 **Platform Name:** Enter the platform name on which this agent is hosted.
 For example, AWS, GCP, Rancher, etc.

 **Enter the namespace:** You can either enter an existing namespace or enter a new namespace.
-In cases where the namespace does not exist, LimtusPortal creates it for you.
+In cases where the namespace does not exist, LitmusPortal creates it for you.

 **Enter service account:** Enter a name for your service account.